Category

 3. Modify Your Daily Habits

 Small adjustments in how you move through your day can significantly impact your long-term comfort.
-A chiropractor in Singapore experienced with scoliosis will analyse your typical activities and suggest modifications that reduce unnecessary strain on your curved spine.
+Chiropractic in Singapore, when experienced with scoliosis, includes analyzing your typical activities and suggesting modifications that reduce unnecessary strain on your curved spine.

 Your sleeping position might need attention.
 Some curve patterns respond better to side sleeping with specific pillow arrangements, whilst others find relief on their backs with proper support.
 Your workspace setup matters too.
 Monitor height, chair adjustments, and keyboard positioning all influence how your spine handles hours of sitting.